AdaskoTheBeAsT/AdaskoTheBeAsT.MediatR.SimpleInjector/README.md

 ## Usage in AspNetCore

 Scans assemblies and adds handlers, preprocessors, and postprocessors implementations to the SimpleInjector container.
-Additionaly it register decorator which passes HttpContext.RequestAborted cancellation token from asp.net core controllers to MediatR.
+Additionally it register decorator which passes HttpContext.RequestAborted cancellation token from asp.net core controllers to MediatR.
 Install package ```AdaskoTheBeAsT.MediatR.SimpleInjector.AspNetCore```.
 There are few options to use with `Container` instance: